 Don’t get me wrong, I still like to shop in person.
 But, there are moments when you just don’t have the time to get to an actual store.
 Moreover, stores have made it even simpler to shop online through their creation of mobile websites.

-However, despite the convenience of browsing said sites and being able to purchase items at the touch of a button, mobile websites might actually do consumers more harm than good.
+The convenience of browsing said sites and being able to purchase items at the touch of a button, mobile websites might actually do consumers more harm than good.

 Mobile websites are not only easy to use, but have a way of convincing us to spend more money as well.
 Here are some ways mobile websites may be costing you more money.